 5.2 The client will be responsible for the cost of and, if required by TLSA, arranging for the transportation of the equipment from TLSA’s premises to any destination site so elected by the client and the return thereof to TLSA’s premises and/or the client’s requested premises on completion of the job.

-5.3 Delivery will be completed when the equipment is installed at the agreed location and/or premises.
+5.3 Delivery will be completed when the equipment is installed and/on in-installed at and/or from the agreed location and/or premises.

 6. SAFETY AND INSURANCE

 6.1 TLSA accepts no liability for any loss, theft or damage of the installed equipment and / or accessories.
 It is the client’s responsibility to make provision for the necessary comprehensive insurance of all the equipment and accessories, so that same can be repaired or replaced, in the event of loss, theft or damage.

 6.2 Any loss or damage must be reported by the client personally, alternatively, by an authorised representative of the client at the premises of TLSA or telephonically within 24 (twenty four) hours.
 If the report was given verbally, it must be confirmed in writing within 48 (forty eight) hours after the incident that caused loss, damage or theft.

 6.3 In the unlikely event of TLSA being unable to supply the equipment and accessories as specified in the order, liability will be limited to the total invoice value.

 6.4.1 Be responsible for the entire loss or damage to the equipment and accessories whilst in possession of the equipment and accessories;